hannutt/BrowserApplication/README.md

 saved in a text file.
 The save method contains a dialog where the user can select a folder/location to save the file.
 This feature is implemented in the FileChooser and FileWriter classes.

+SET THE HOMEPAGE

+Like modern browsers, you can set your favorite page as the home page that appears every time you open the program.
+The program's user interface has a set home page check box. by clicking the check box, the program executes a method that first checks if the favorite home page is already stored in the sql database used by the program, if found, an SQL update query is executed.
+If not, the SQL insert query is executed.

 THEMES

 The program includes two ready-made themes, light and dark, which can be used to change the appearance of the browser.
-In addition, the user can enter the desired color code in the input field and the color of the appearance changes according to the color code entered by the user.
-The selected theme is always saved in a text file, so the program remembers the last used theme.
+In addition, the user can enter the desired color code in the input field as a HEX code and the color of the appearance will change accordingly to the color code provided by the user.
+The selected theme is always saved in a text file, so the program remembers the last used and saved theme.
 Since the stored value is small, I decided to use a text file instead of a database.

 Theme values ​​are stored in the settings.txt file.
 First, the program checks if the configuration file already exists,